Frequently Asked Questions

 You should wait until after you are notified of selection as a scholarship nominee, and then email Naval Service Training Command.
 Email links are provided under the contact link at www.nrotc.navy.milThis cannot be done over the telephone.

 Maybe.
-Our unit has cross-enrollment agreements between ODU and Regent University / Tidewater Community College.
+Our unit has cross-enrollment agreements between ODU and Regent University / Tidewater Community College and Virginia Wesleyan University.

 Yes, provided that the university has an NROTC Unit or that it has an agreement with a Unit at a nearby university for you to attend in a "cross-enrolled" status.
 A list of schools with NROTC units is available at www.nrotc.navy.mil.
 In the NROTC scholarship application process, you will be asked to state your university preference by listing five NROTC programs/schools.
 If you are denied admission to your first-choice school, or if your choices change due to personal preference, you must notify the Naval Service Training Command of your new desires.
 Transfer of your scholarship to another school is permitted if the gaining NROTC Unit has not reached capacity.
 Occasionally, an NROTC Unit's freshmen class may fill to capacity.
 When this happens, scholarship nominees who had wanted to attend that school, may be asked to attend their second or third choice school.
 Scholarship awards are independent from admission to the host university.
 In order to execute an NROTC scholarship you must gain admission to the host university.